Heal All (Prunella vulgaris) leaves

 • Although Heal All is a minor weed it is difficult to control once it gains a foothold.

-• It spreads by seed but also grows back from root fragments.
+• It reproduces by seed but also grows back from root fragments.

-• High wear encourages Heal All, because the stems will root at the nodes at ground level.
+• High wear encourages this weed, because the stems root at the nodes at ground level.

 • Cultural control alone does not deal with this weed.

-• Stand alone herbicides aren’t effective against this weed.
+• Stand alone herbicides aren’t effective against Self Heal.
 You get better control with 2 or 3-way mixes that contain 2,4-D, MCPA, and Dicamba.

 How to Identify Heal All.